 G. Limited Benefit Health Coverage

 “Limited benefit health coverage” is a policy or contract, other than a policy or contract covering only a specified disease or diseases, that provides benefits that are less than the minimum standards for benefits required under Subsections B, D, and F. These policies or contracts may be delivered or issued for delivery in this state only if the outline of coverage required by Section 8H of this regulation is completed and delivered as required by Section 8B of this regulation and the policy or certificate is clearly labeled as a limited benefit policy or certificate as required by Section 8A(17).
-A policy covering a single specified disease or combination of diseases shall meet the requirements of Section 7E and shall not be offered for sale as a “limited coverage.”
+A policy covering a single specified disease or combination of diseases shall meet the requirements of Section 7E and shall not be offered for sale as “limited benefit health coverage.”

 This subsection does not apply to policies designed to provide coverage for long-term care or to Medicare supplement insurance, as defined in [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act and Medicare Supplement Insurance Minimum Standards Model Act].

 Drafting Note: The NAIC Long-Term Care Insurance Model Act defines long-term care insurance as a policy that provides coverage for not less than twelve months.
-If a state allows issuance of policies that provide benefits similar to long-term care insurance for a period of less than twelve months, then those policies should be considered limited long-term care insurance plans, and should be subject to the Limited Long-Term Care Insurance Model Act (#642) and its implementing regulation, the Limited Long-Term Care Insurance Model Regulation (#643).
+If a state allows issuance of policies that provide benefits similar to long-term care insurance for a period of less than twelve months, then those policies should be considered limited long-term care insurance policies, and should be subject to the Limited Long-Term Care Insurance Model Act (#642) and its implementing regulation, the Limited Long-Term Care Insurance Model Regulation (#643).

 Drafting Note: This regulation permits the combining of excepted benefit-type products described in this section.
-However, it should be noted that the combination of coverages might not qualify as “excepted benefits” under HIPAA, as amended by the ACA, thus making those combination products subject to HIPAA requirements, as amended by the ACA, and ACA requirements, such as guaranteed availability, guaranteed renewability, and premium rating restrictions.
-In addition, combining other types of products not described in this section could cause the product not to be considered an excepted benefit-type product and major medical insurance requirements may apply.
-State insurance regulators can address this issue by requiring that this coverage is not offered, marketed, or sold as a substitute for, or alternative to, comprehensive major medical coverage, and requiring the use of disclosures that this coverage is supplementary coverage.
+However, it should be noted that combining coverages described in this section with other coverages, whether or not described in this section, could cause the combined product to fail to meet the requirements for excepted benefits under HIPAA, as amended by the ACA, or for similar exemptions under state law.
+This would mean that major medical insurance requirements under federal and state law may apply, such as guaranteed availability, guaranteed renewability, and premium rating restrictions.
+State insurance regulators should also require that supplementary coverage is not offered, marketed, or sold as a substitute for, or alternative to, comprehensive major medical coverage, including enforcement of the requirements in this regulation for disclosures that this coverage is supplementary coverage.

 H. Short-Term, Limited-Duration Health Insurance Coverage

-(1) “Short-term, limited-duration health insurance” means health insurance coverage offered or provided within the state pursuant to a contract with a health carrier, regardless of the situs of the contract, that has an expiration date specified in the contract that is less than [X] [days or months] after the original effective date and, taking into account any extensions that may be elected by the policyholder with or without the carrier’s consent, has a duration no longer than [X] [days or months] after the original effective date of the contract.
+(1) “Short-term, limited-duration health insurance” means health insurance coverage offered or provided to residents of the state pursuant to a contract with a health carrier, regardless of the situs of the contract, that has an expiration date specified in the contract that is less than [X] [days or months] after the original effective date and, taking into account any extensions that may be elected by the policyholder with or without the carrier’s consent, has a duration no longer than [X] [days or months] after the original effective date of the contract.

-(2) (a) A short-term, limited-duration health insurance plan must comply with the benefit and coverage requirements of this state, including, if the state requires, providing benefits and coverage of state-mandated benefits and being subject to the state’s external and internal review requirements.
+(2) (a) Short-term, limited-duration health insurance must comply with the benefit and coverage requirements of this state, including, if the state requires, providing benefits and coverage of state-mandated benefits and being subject to the state’s external and internal review requirements.

 (b) A short-term, limited-duration health insurance plan must have: